A breakdown of the gowns, bling and beauty from the Oscars

 Among other favorites: Anthony Ramos in a long necklace and lapel brooch worn with a white suit.

 As for the women, Greta Gerwig wore diamonds and emerald from Bulgari, as did Beetz.
 Theron wore a diamond drop necklace by Tiffany & Co. weighing in at more than 20 carats.
 Louis-Dreyfus wore more than 60 carats set in platinum from Harry Winston.
-Vintage represented in a small way, thanks to Rebel Wilson’s gold and diamond double row necklace by Pomellato to Chalamet’s 1950s ruby and diamond clip, Poindexter said.
+Vintage represented in a small way, from Rebel Wilson’s gold and diamond double-row necklace by Pomellato to Chalamet’s 1950s ruby and diamond clip, Poindexter said.

 “Over the last several years we’ve seen a consistent increase in gentlemen who wear jewels as a great way to diversify their style on what is arguably a more difficult wardrobe to show individuality in,” he said.